Skip to main content

 Deliverables

-With Kanban, products and processes are delivered continually or ‘as needed.’
+With Kanban, products and processes are delivered on a rolling basis “as needed.”
 There isn’t usually an end date.
-Scrum is defined by set periods of time, called sprints, in which the product or service must be delivered.
+Scrum is defined by Sprints, during which the product or service must be delivered.

 Changes or modifications